noes14155/Telegrambot-with-GPT/README.md

 Change to your language default english.
 If you want to translate to your own language please do so in the language_files folder make your own language.yml file and add the language to languages.yml file.

 - `Plugins`
-Enable o disable plugins.
+Enable or disable plugins.
 Default value True.

 🎉 You're all set!
 Enjoy using the Telegram bot with ChatGPT!